Come play with us!

 The Natural Playground was created as an outdoor environment for young children ages 2–6 to explore with their classmates and families.
 Our playground was built on an acre of fenced-in property at the edge of a small hardwood forest.
 We gathered a group of folks from the community to work on the plan (including our littlest ones!).
-We used The Ten Guiding Principles for Outdoor Spaces for Children by the Arbor Day Foundation to prepare.
 An amazing Seeds for Learning Auction raised money for playground equipment and a pavilion.

 Here at the ELC, we offer lots of outdoor learning opportunities for children and their families during school as well as after church services.
 We have three goals for this space: